twyle/repo-template-containerized/README.md

-# A Template For Creating Repositories
+# A Template For Deploying Flask app to EC2 Using Docker.

 > This flask application enables an admin to register then authorizes them to create new users.